Auto-Save Your AI Conversations

 Key Features

-• Automatically create a derived-cursor-rules.mdc to .cursor/rules.
+• Automatically create a derived-rules.mdc to .cursor/rules or copilot-instructions.md to .github/.

-• Back-up your previous versions to .specstory/cursor_rules_backups.
+• Back-ups your previous versions to the .specstory/ai_rules_backups directory.

-• Automatically add .specstory/cursor_rules_backups to your .gitignore.
+• Automatically adds backups to your .gitignore.

 The system prompt currently in use is: